-Staff is pleased to start the implementation of the projects/programs under Measure AA while continuing the delivery of the projects/programs under Measure A and managing the transition of projects/programs eligible
+Staff is pleased to start the implementation of the projects/programs under Measure AA while continuing the delivery of the projects/programs under Measure A and managing the transition of projects/programs eligible under both expenditure plans.
+Due to the typical uncertainties associated with budgeting and project/program

-Under Category 1, Reduce Congestion, a total of \$4.6 million of work is planned for FY2019-20, including \$2.8 million to support MSN Phase 2 HOV Lane right of way, utility relocation and design work, \$1.4 million for the Project Initiation Document (PID) & Project Approval and environmental Document (PA&ED) of the 580/101 Director Connector and \$400,000 for studies related to interchange enhancement and traffic demand management.
+Under Category 1, Reduce Congestion, a total of \$4.6 million of work is planned for FY2019-20, including \$2.8 million to support MSN Phase 2 HOV Lane right of way, utility relocation and design work, \$1.4 million for the Project Initiation Document (PID) & Project Approval and environmental Document (PAED) of the 580/101 Director Connector and \$400,000 for studies related to interchange enhancement and traffic demand management.